lsu-ddem/pathways-site/content/4_PhysicalComputing/1_Digital_IO/2_Lesson_2/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6K4Zyrdyw6A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This is almost what we want, but lets take a second to look at what we have.
 We are sending 5 volts of electricity from the Arduino to the led via the red cable (positive is always red if possible), that current is flowing through the LED, to the resistor, to ground (-. ground is usually black or white cables if possible) All of the connections are made by the breadboard.
 The 5V however is constant.
 You can see the built-in LED is still flashing.
-Simply change the red cable so that it connects to pin 4 (whichever pin you specified in the code) on the Arduino instead of '5V'.
+Simply change the red cable so that it connects to pin 4 (or whichever pin you specified in the code) on the Arduino instead of '5V'.

 ![default](/images/graphics/led3.jpg)